zenibako/koassistant.koplugin/README.md

 - **Fireworks** (deepseek-r1, qwen3-235b): Effort low/medium/high (default: high)

 **Mistral Magistral:** Always reasons (structured content blocks).
 Thinking content is automatically extracted and viewable via "Show Reasoning" — no toggle or effort control.

+**R1-style `<think>` tag extraction:** Models that use `<think>` tags for reasoning (DeepSeek-R1, Qwen3, and others on Groq, Together, Fireworks, SambaNova, Ollama, Perplexity) have their thinking content automatically extracted during streaming and made viewable via "Show Reasoning".

 **Per-action overrides:** Any action can override reasoning settings for specific providers via Action Manager → hold action → Edit Settings → Advanced → Per-Provider Reasoning.
 This works for all reasoning-capable models, including those not controlled by the master toggle.
 See [Tuning Built-in Actions](#tuning-built-in-actions).